 This post may contain affiliate links, meaning if you book or buy something through one of these links, we may earn an affiliate commission at no additional cost to you.
 Learn more

 Curious about Romanian food?
-This lesser-known cuisine takes from a range of Baltic and Ottoman influences to create some truly delicious foods.
+This lesser-known cuisine takes from a range of Balkan and Ottoman influences to create some truly delicious foods.

 Whether you’re planning to visit Romania or want to bring a taste of Romania to your home, here are 20 most popular Romanian foods you simply have to try.